cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+04:

+* Align security considerations with the security analysis of {{DPRS23}}.

+* Vdaf: Pass the nonce to the sharding algorithm.

+* Vdaf: Rather than allow the application to choose the nonce length, have each implementation of the Vdaf interface specify the expected nonce length. (\*)

+* Prg: Split "info string" into two components: the "customization string", intended for domain separation; and the "binder string", used to bind the output to ephemeral values, like the nonce, associated with execution of a (V)DAF.

+* Replace PrgAes128 with PrgSha3, an implementation of the Prg interface based on SHA-3, and use the new scheme as the default.
+Accordingly, replace Prio3Aes128Count with Prio3Count, Poplar1Aes128 with Poplar1, and so on.
+SHA-3 is a safer choice for instantiating a random oracle, which is used in the analysis of Prio3 of {{DPRS23}}. (\*)

+* Prio3, Poplar1: Ensure each invocation of the Prg uses a distinct customization string, as suggested by {{DPRS23}}.
+This is intended to make domain separation clearer, thereby simplifying security analysis. (\*)

+* Prio3: Replace "joint randomness hints" sent in each input share with "joint randomness parts" sent in the public share.
+This reduces communication overhead when the number of shares exceeds two. (\*)

+* Prio3: Bind nonce to joint randomness parts.
+This is intended to address birthday attacks on robustness pointed out by {{DPRS23}}. (\*)

+* Poplar1: Use different Prg invoations for producing the correlated randomness for inner and leaf nodes of the IDPF tree.
+This is intended to simplify implementations. (\*)

+* Poplar1: Don't bind the candidate prefixes to the verifier randomness.
+This is intended to improve performance, while not impacting security.
+According to the analysis of {{DPRS23}}, it is necessary to restrict Poplar1 usage such that no report is aggregated more than once at a given level of the IDPF tree;
+  otherwise, attacks on privacy may be possible.
+In light of this restriction, there is no added benefit of binding to the prefixes themselves. (\*)

+* Poplar1: During prepartion, assert that all candidate prefixes are unique and appear in order.
+Uniqueness is required to avoid erroneously rejecting a valid report; the ordering constraint ensures the uniqueness check can be performed efficiently. (\*)

+* Poplar1: Increae the maximum candidate prefix count in the encoding of the aggregation parameter. (\*)

+* Poplar1: Bind the nonce to the correlated randomness derivation.
+This is intended to provide defense-in-depth by ensuring the Aggregators reject the report if the nonce does not match what the Client used for sharding. (\*)

+* Poplar1: Clarify that the aggregation parameter encoding is OPTIONAL.
+  Accordingly, update implementation considerations around cross-aggregation state.

+* IdpfPoplar: Add implementation considerations around branching on the values of control bits.

+* IdpfPoplar: When decoding the the control bits in the public share, assert that the trailing bits of the final byte are all zero. (\*)

 03:

 * Define codepoints for (V)DAFs and use them for domain separation in Prio3 and